whare1/whare1.github.io/_posts/2025-01-28-Sauna-Writeup.md

 After analyzing the Nmap scan, we can deduce that we are dealing with an Active Directory environment.
 The presence of a web server on port 80 raises suspicion, as it is quite uncommon and generally inadvisable to have a publicly accessible web service within a corporate environment.
 However, before enumerating the web server, we will proceed to test the SMB service.

-## Enumeration SMB as anonymous and guest.
+## Enumerating SMB as anonymous and guest.
 ---
 ````bash
 ❯ crackmapexec smb 10.10.10.175 -u '' -p ''